Achievable logoAchievable logo

 U.S. customary system

 The U.S. customary system is mainly used in the United States.
 It includes units for length, volume, weight, and time.
-Because it is not based on powers of 10, conversions depend on specific conversion relationships.
+Because it isn’t based on powers of 10, conversions depend on specific relationships between units.

 Length units